 During the lease term in Dumfries

-During lease, the rental home belongs to the tenant we respect the tenant 's privacy.
-As the property manager Nesbitt Realty has the right to reasonable entry of the rental, but we will never abuse that right.
-If Nesbitt Realty has a good reason to access a rental property in Dumfries, the tenant must allow us to access the rental.
-Some solid reasons to access rental are to:
+During tenancy, the rental home belongs to the tenant we respect the tenant 's privacy.
+As the property manager Nesbitt Realty has the right to reasonable entry of the rental property, but we will never abuse that right.
+If Nesbitt Realty has a good reason to enter a rental home in Dumfries, the tenant must allow us to go into the rental home.
+Some justifiable reasons to enter rental are to:

 - Inspect the rental home,